rimihaeg/workout-tracker/readme.md

 As I have some experience building an API I started out with this as a basis.
 The API had endpoints for endpoints for all these user actions, as well as a DELETE for a set.
-But because HTML forms do not support the DELETE method I decided to not use this endpoint.
+But because HTML forms do not support the DELETE method this endpoint was scrapped.

-There was also a PUT for updating an exercise, but since HTML froms do not support PUT either I turned this into a POST.
+There was also a PUT for updating an exercise, but since HTML froms do not support PUT either this was turned into a POST.

-With the API I tried to add the proper HTTP codes, but getting this to work with templating cost too much time, and as the user would not receive these codes anyway I decided to forgo this feature.
+With the API I tried to add the proper HTTP codes, but getting this to work with templating cost too much time, and as the user would not receive these codes anyway this feature was scrapped.

 The API specification looks as follows: